filmor/ierl/README.md

 ### Elixir

+If ierl has been built using `mix` (as are the releases that we provide here), Elixir will be embedded and work without the need to install it locally.
-Since it's currently impossible to bundle Elixir, it will try to guess the path by running the Elixir executable, so make sure that Elixir is in your `PATH` environment variable.
+Otherwise, ierl will try to guess the path by running the Elixir executable, so make sure that `elixir`'s binary path is included in the `PATH` environment variable.
 It is also possible to override the Elixir installation path using the `--path` switch on installing the kernel.